OWI-Lab/owimetadatabase_demo/README.md

 This repository provides basic examples of accessing data through the API.

-The database application is described in a draft journal publication submitted to Computers & Geotechnics.
+The database application is described in an <a href="https://link.springer.com/article/10.1007/s11440-022-01551-3">Open Access journal paper</a> in the journal Acta Geotechnica.

 Example of data retrieval are provided in the ``notebooks`` subdirectory, which contains Jupyter notebooks with example of data retrieval.
+Both the detailed workflow of retrieving data using the ``requests`` package and a more concise workflow with the Python package ``owimetadatabase_soilapi`` are explained.
+The ``owimetadatabase_soilapi`` package can be found <a href="https://github.com/OWI-Lab/owimetadatabase_soilapi">here</a>.

 Data sources
 -------------------------